lady-segfault/RobotS/design_doc.md

 such an actor and send him the message directly afterwards, this way we do not have to wait for the socket to be open and thus much asynchronicity is gained.

-Before sending the message through the socket, the socket actor will updtae the sender informations on the message to inform the receiving actor on how to answer (update the path and sets the actor as non local).
+Before sending the message through the socket, the socket actor will update the sender informations on the message to inform the receiving actor on how to answer (update the path and sets the actor as non local).

 ## Remoting

-Sending message to remote actor systems is done with a TCP socket (tcp is chosen in order to guarantee that messages send by the an actor A to an ActorRef B are received in the order they are sent).
+Sending message to remote actor systems is done with a TCP socket as explained above(tcp is chosen in order to guarantee that messages send by the an actor A to an ActorRef B are received in the order they are sent).

 Receiving messages is done the same way with a TCP socket, the actorRef of the receiver of the message is created with an identify request (the sender cannnot have a local refernce to this actor and it thus has to be created).

+## Getting an ActorRef from an ActorPath

+This will be done exactly as in akka.

+## Actor supervision

+This will be done exactly as in akka with the same preStart, postStop, preRestart and postRestart methods.